 Inventory tracking is not only critical for the day-to-day financial health of a restaurant, but it also informs long-term business strategy as well.
 Food costs are one of the biggest budget items in a restaurant.
 Accurate restaurant inventory management shows the flow of individual inventory items, highlighting the losses to address.

-Inventory management goes beyond counting inventory
+Restaurant inventory management goes beyond counting inventory

 Managing inventory is not just counting the items on the shelves, but also understanding how the amount of product relates to your profit margin.
 Tight integration between your restaurant inventory management software, restaurant accounting software and POS system is critical for key restaurant tasks that help you control your food costs.